NeoVance/Optopus/README.md

 ### Public Generic Methods

 These are not chained methods.
-They should be called just before `parse()`.
-They set global behavior.
-Mostly related to `help()` generation.
+They should be called directly.
+They set global behavior for Optopus, mostly related to `help()` generation.

 * `help($help_string)` - Override the baked in help and set the output string for the help page.